Seagate/cortx-hare/README.md

 * Make sure that `data_iface` value refers to existing network interface (it should be present in the output of `ip a` command).

-* Currently, the two networking types are supported: LNet and libfabric.
+* Currently, two networking types are supported: LNet and libfabric.
   For LNet, the network interface must be added to `/etc/modprobe.d/lnet.conf` configuration file.
 If you can see the IP address if your network interface in the output of `sudo lctl list_nids` command, you are all set.
 Otherwise,